ashdavies/talks/2025/06/beyond-the-ui/beyond-the-ui.md

     .subscribe { doAction() }
 ```

+^ Introduction of reactive libraries

 ^ Over-utilisation of mapping operations increases cognitive load

+^ Much like Maslows Hammer, employed in areas that don't need it

 ^ Requiring intimate knowledge of the framework to be productive